recloudstream/cloudstream/README.md

 ## About us:

-**CloudStream is best described as a media center that prioritizes and emphasizes complete freedom and flexibility for users and developers.**
+**CloudStream is a media center that prioritizes and emphasizes complete freedom and flexibility for users and developers.**

 CloudStream is an extension-based multimedia player with tracking support.
 There are extensions to view videos from: